The Dog in the Pond: Storylines

-In 2012, Building work on the Dog took place off-screen after Riley Costello decided that it was time for a major refurbishment.
-The Grand Opening took place on 15 June 2012, but was interrupted after the Osborne's realise that the Savages have taken up residence in their new houseboat just outside the pub.
+In 2012, building work on the Dog takes place off-screen after Riley Costello decides that it was time for a major refurbishment.
+The Grand Opening takes place on 15 June 2012, but is interrupted after the Osbornes realise that the Savages have taken up residence in their new houseboat just outside the pub.
 In October 2012, Riley is shot dead by Simon Walker and leaves the pub to Mitzeee.
-Mitzeee departs in 2013 and puts the pub up for sale, giving The Osbornes 5 weeks to come up with the money or she would sell it elsewhere.
+Mitzeee departs in 2013 and puts the pub up for sale, giving the Osbornes 5 weeks to come up with the money or she would sell it elsewhere.

-Seamus Brady won a huge sum of money due to him gambling, he lost the slip which Darren Osborne found.
-When Seamus died, he was able to put in an offer for The Dog In The Pond, which Mitzeee accepted.
-Darren and his wife Nancy have since exchanged contracts and are the new owners of The Dog.
+Seamus Brady wins a huge sum of money from gambling; he loses the slip which Darren Osborne finds.
+When Seamus dies, he is able to put in an offer for The Dog in the Pond, which Mitzeee accepts.
+Darren and his wife Nancy later exchange contracts and became the new owners of The Dog.
 In 2014 following her affair with Rick Spencer being exposed Nancy and Darren split up days after getting remarried.
 Darren offers to buy Nancy's half of The Dog and days later the contracts are exchanged making Darren the sole owner of The Dog.
-In October 2015, the Dog hosts Hollyoaks Gay Pride as a favour to Tony Hutchinson however, gangster Trevor Royle, who is pursuing Jason and Robbie Roscoe, pulls out a gun and fires it, causing part of the decoration to fall, injuring Doctor Charles S'Avage who is then murdered by the Lindsey Butterfield (Sophie Austin) as the gloved hand killer.
+In October 2015, the Dog hosts Hollyoaks Gay Pride as a favour to Tony Hutchinson; however, gangster Trevor Royle, who is pursuing Jason and Robbie Roscoe, pulls out a gun and fires it, causing part of the decoration to fall, injuring Doctor Charles S'Avage who is then murdered by the Lindsey Butterfield (Sophie Austin) as the gloved hand killer.
 Tony tells Diane that Jack may be liable for the death.
-Jack later reveals to Darren that he has sold the Following the sale, the Dog in the Pond will be taken over by the new pub, the Osborne's tenure as owners.
+Jack later reveals to Darren that he has sold the Dog.
+Following the sale, the Dog in the Pond is taken over by the new pub, the Osbornes' tenure as owners.

 After the entire village learn that Mac is responsible for setting the fire at Hollyoaks High that causes Neeta's death and suffered an locked in syndrome that causes into a care home, his daughter Ellie remains the owner of the pub until she sells it to Mecedes McQueen.